 It’s one of the best benefits, seriously.
 We get to enjoy virgin hair, and the #1B color is always in stock!
 Most of my girlfriends truly struggle with colors.
 Not only is it nearly impossible to get a perfect match, but buying a Remy quality set is another story.

 Finding a good provider is usually insufficient; now comes the tricky part.
-What texture does exactly suits you?
+What texture exactly suits you?
 What I have noticed with other hair stores is that they usually provide just two or three options.
 The shocking part?
 Most women are fine with that and go through the trouble of styling and re-curling their extensions.
 This is not normal, let me tell you.

-Yes, body weave is a great option that flows and looks good, but there is much more to discover.
+Body weave is a great option that flows and looks good, but there is much more to discover.
 Other options that should fit 99% of the women are:

-It is a rather standard option for many African American women, and it works well.
+It is a standard option for many African American women, and it works well.
 According to US statistics, around 58% of all women have this texture.

 If deep curls are not enough, try the one above!
 Made for extremely curly hair that does look styled most of the time.
 Around 15% of all black women have this texture.